alyssahondrade/deep-learning-challenge/Analysis.md

 ## Goal
-Explain the purpose of the analysis

-The purpose of the analysis is...
+The purpose of the analysis is to develop a Deep Learning Model that can predict whether applicants will be successful if funded by the nonprofit foundation, Alphabet Soup.

 ## Questions
-Answer all 6 questions in the results section

 ### Data Preprocessing
 1. What variable(s) are the target(s) for your model?